-So even if your dog is currently a couch potato, I will encourage you to try some of the fun activities that follow.
-You’d be amazed at how just mixing things up a bit can awaken your dog’s inner spark.
+Even if your dog is currently a couch potato, I will encourage you to try some of these fun dog friendly activities that follow.
+You’d be amazed at how by just mixing things up, you can awaken your dog’s inner spark.

 It’s all about engaging your dog to see what makes them tick.

 And in general, trying some of the tips that follow will help you to see how fun and easy life with a dog can be.
 So let’s get started!